 The parameters on planet Earth which permit and favour the evolution of life have changed considerably during the 3.2 to 3.5 thousand million years since the appearance of the first primitive life forms.
-However, this changes were always slow and progressive over time and permitted the appearance of new species, the adaptation of existing species, or their replacement by other more appropriate species.
+However, these changes were mostly slow and progressive over time and permitted the appearance of new species, the adaptation of existing species, or their replacement by other more appropriate species.